 Following your implant surgery, focus on soft, nutrient-dense foods that are easy to chew and support tissue healing.
 Smoothies, soups, leafy greens, and lean protein sources are excellent choices.
 Once healing is complete, transitioning to a balanced diet high in calcium and low in processed sugars is ideal for long-term maintenance of dental implants.

 Avoiding certain foods is a key part of protecting your dental implants.
 Hard items like popcorn kernels, ice, or whole apples can put excessive pressure on the implant crown or abutment, potentially leading to damage.
 Similarly, sticky treats such as caramel or gummy candies can cling to the gum line, making it easier for bacteria to build up.
 Being mindful of what you eat helps support healing and long-term success.
-For more tips on maintaining your implants, visit Your Guide to Caring for Your Dental Implants.
+For more tips on maintaining your implants, visit Your Guide to Caring for Dental Implants.
+Nutrition is just as critical as brushing and flossing around dental implants when it comes to maintaining healthy implants for the long term.

 Many scientific studies provide evidence of a link between smoking and an increased risk of gum disease.
 Nicotine in cigarettes decreases blood flow to the soft tissues and weakens the immune system.
 This makes it harder for the body to heal after surgery and for the bone and implant to integrate.
 Cigarette smoke can also burn tissues inside the mouth and block salivary glands, increasing the risk of dry mouth and the development of gum disease.
 Even occasional smoking can compromise the healing process and increase the chances of implant failure.
 Patients who smoke are significantly more likely to develop peri-implantitis or require implant removal over time.

 If you’re considering dental implants or have recently undergone implant surgery, we strongly recommend that you eliminate tobacco use.
-Your dental implant care routine will be much more effective in the absence of nicotine and tar, both of which delay tissue regeneration and impair your body's ability to fight off oral bacteria.
-Many of our patients have found success with smoking cessation programs before undergoing implant procedures.
-The benefits are long-term; quitting now helps you preserve both your implant investment and your overall health.
+Your dental implant care routine will be much more effective without nicotine and tar, both of which delay tissue regeneration and impair your body's ability to fight off oral bacteria.

-If you are interested in dental implants or are worried you might have peri-implantitis, contact our doctors, Dr. Jig Patel and Dr. Muizz Merchant, in our office today by scheduling your appointment online or calling (847) 348-8673.
 We are proud to offer comprehensive implant care, guiding patients from initial consultation to long-term maintenance.
 Whether you're just beginning your dental implant journey or have had implants for years, our team is here to help you preserve a healthy, confident smile.

 During your consultation, we will evaluate your oral health, review your medical history, and provide clear, personalized guidance on how to care for dental implants.
 This includes tips for maintaining dental implants at home, dietary advice, and professional cleanings tailored for implant restorations.